ThePhD/ThePhD.github.io/_posts/2023-06-07-cuneicode-and-the-future-of-text-in-c.markdown

 [^UCS-2]: See [[depr.locale.stdcvt](https://eel.is/c++draft/depr.locale.stdcvt)].
 [^screed-ableism]: Not that we endorse the language here, clearly the commit author is having a Certified Moment® and so this commit is filled with your usual videogame chat ableist thoroughfare.
 But, even if packaged in this manner, a valid complaint is a valid complaint.
+[^locale-lying]: _Narrator: they were lying.
+Windows still had many applications that refused to acknowledge this default locale, as they would soon find out when needing `fwrite` on their machine to print UTF-8 to a capable console._
 [^lost-mind]: The Good Terminals™ includes Windows Terminal, a handful of Command Prompt shims, PowerShell (most of the time), the Console on Mac OS, and (most) Linux Terminals not designed by people part of the weird anti-Unicode Fiefdoms that exist in the many Canon *nix Universes.
 [^nullptr-lying]: NOTE: I am lying.
 I tried this.
 This is a bad idea.
 Do not do it on any available implementation, ever.
 At the best you'll segmentation fault or get an `assert` failure.
 At the worst you will make a security issue.
 This is me, in all my seriousness, letting you know this is a TERRIBLE idea.
 [^aliasing]: Aliasing-capable means that the pointer can be used as the destination of a pointer cast and then be used in certain ways without violating the rules of C and C++ on what is commonly called "strict aliasing".
 Generally, this means that if data has one type, it cannot be used through a pointer as another type (e.g., getting the address of a `float` variable, then casting the `float*` to a `unsigned int*` and accessing it through the `unsigned int*`).
 Strict aliasing is meant to allow a greater degree of optimizations by being capable of knowing certain data types can always be handled in a specific way / with specific instructions.